 Follow the advice that works for you in the guidance on how to look after your mental health and wellbeing during coronavirus.

-If you feel you need to talk to someone about your mental health or you are looking for more support for someone else, please contact your GP or call Warrington's Freephone mental health crisis helpline on 0800 051 1508.
+If you, or someone you know, is experiencing a mental health crisis, call Warrington's freephone helpline on 0800 051 1508.
 Lines are open 24 hours per day, seven days a week.

 There is financial support available for those who are self-isolating.

 Recognising that self-isolation is one of the most powerful tools for controlling the transmission of coronavirus, a Test and Trace Support payment of £500 will ensure that those on low incomes are able to self-isolate with financial assistance.